LowPassenger/little-cinema/README.md

   * In a src/main/resources/db.properties fill in your database credentials
   * The code has no Main.class.
 To start an application, use a WebServer like Apache Tomcat.
 I'm use 9.0.65 version
   * Add TomcatLocal to JDK configuration.
 Use default port 8080.
 Do not forget to specify Tomcat installation folder and select taxi_service:war exploded in the fix window, also change the initial path from   /web_security_war_exploded   to   /

-#   <center>Control endpoints list</center>

-  * Run Tomcat Local
-  * Use HTTP protocol for requests.
-All URL starts with localhost:8080
-  * For request body blocks please use JSON data format
-  * Here is the list of ends for URL address, what uses for:

-/login - the standard login page from Spring Security.
-Please, use
-login: user@gmail.com password: 1234 for register as a User or
-login: admin@gmail.com password: 1234 to register as an Admin.
-Yes, I know that using these awful credentials is not a good idea, but it's a test project.
-Please, never do that on your real projects!

-/ - Congrats!
-Login complete, you can make requests to use the application.

-/register - POST request for registration of new user.
-Here you don't need it, because User and Admin are already registered in your database.

-/movies - POST request for add movie to database.
-Params:
-Authorization: Basic Auth, credentials are equal to your login credentials
-Headers: Content-Type  application/json
-Body: {"title":"Movie_title", "description":"Movie_description"}

-/movies - GET request returns actual list of movies.
-Params:
-Authorization: Basic Auth, credentials are equal to your login credentials

-/cinema-halls -  POST request for add cinema hall to database.
-Params:
-Authorization: Basic Auth, credentials are equal to your login credentials
-Headers: Content-Type  application/json
-Body: {"capacity":"int value of cinema hall capacity", "description":"Cinema hall description"}

-/cinema-halls - GET request returns actual list of cinema halls.
-Params:
-Authorization: Basic Auth, credentials are equal to your login credentials

-/movie-sessions - POST request for adding a new movie session to the database.
-Params:
-Authorization: Basic Auth, credentials are equal to your login credentials
-Headers: Content-Type  application/json
-Body: {"movieId":"int movie id", "cinemaHallId":"int cinema hall id", "showTime":"YYYY-mm-dd HH:mm"}

-/movie-sessions/available?movieId={movie id}&date={dd.mm.YYYY} - GET request returns actual list of movie sessions for current date & time.

-/movie-sessions/{id} - PUT request for update movie session with {int movie session id} in database.
-Params:
-Authorization: Basic Auth, credentials are equal to your login credentials
-Headers: Content-Type  application/json
-Body: {"movieId":"int movie id", "cinemaHallId":"int cinema hall id", "showTime":"YYYY-mm-dd HH:mm"}

-/movie-sessions/{id} - DELETE request for delete movie session with {int movie session id} from database.

-/users/by-email?email={user email} - GET request returns information about the user with {user email}.

-/shopping-carts/movie-sessions?userId={int user id}&movieSessionId={int movie session id} - PUT request for add new movie session to current user shopping cart.
-Params:
-Authorization: Basic Auth, credentials for User role only!

-/shopping-carts/by-user - GET request returns information about the shopping cart of the current user.
-Params:
-Authorization: Basic Auth, credentials for User role only!

-/orders - GET request returns order history for current user.
-Params:
-Authorization: Basic Auth, credentials for User role only!

-/orders/complete - POST request for complete order to current user.
-Params:
-Authorization: Basic Auth, credentials for User role only!